Vivek-04022001/documentation/plone.app.dexterity/advanced/vocabularies.md

 ## parameterized sources

 We can improve this example by moving the group name out of the function, allowing it to be set on a per-field basis.
-To do so, we turn our `IContextSourceBinder` into a class that is initialized with the group name:
+To do so, we turn our `IContextSourceBinder` into a class that's initialized with the group name:

 ```python
 from zope.interface import implementer